oresths/multi_scale_CUDA/README.md

-This code extracts different sized image patches around a target and resizes to a standard window in order to extract features.
+This code extracts different sized image patches around a target and resizes to a standard window and then extracts fHOG compatible features.

-Features will probably be histogram of gradients

 To cite: